FACILITIES

 Car Parking

-We would draw your attention to the fact that alternative access to the New Chapel can be obtained via the St Kentigerns Gate on Tresta Rd.
-By exiting from the rear New Chapel lane and turning left onto Skirsa St and thereafter Balmore Rd, users can help to prevent traffic congestion at the main Western Necropolis Cemetery gate which continues to be the preferred access to the Old Chapel and the surrounding cemeteries.
+Additionally, to help ease congestion, alternative access to the New Chapel is available via St Kentigern's gate on Tresta Road.
+By exiting from the rear of the New Chapel lane and turning left onto Skirsa Street and then Balmore Road, visitors can help reduce traffic at the main Western Necropolis Cemetery gate, which remains the preferred entrance to the Old Chapel.

 Your kind cooperation and careful attention to this matter would be of assistance to other users and would be very much appreciated.